 Post-Condition: Future interactions between the Data Custodian and the Third Party with respect to the specified resource are governed by the modified permissions.

-Post-Condition: The Third Party deletes any data not allowed by the new permissions for the relationship.

-Post-Condition: The Data Custodian sends the Retail Customer confirmation of modification of the permissions of the Third Party data access relationship.
+Post-Condition: The Third Party handles any data not allowed by the termination of the relationship in the manner specified in any service agreements among the parties in the relationship (e.g., all instances of the data in control of the Third Party are deleted withinPost-Condition: The Data Custodian sends the Retail Customer confirmation of modification of the permissions of the Third Party data access relationship.

 Scenario: Basic Path